ImperialCollegeLondon/diastolic_genetics/phenotype_analysis/README.md

  ### LASSO models using 'glmnet'.
 The parameter of lambda.min was tuned by a 10-fold cross-validation method using 'cv.glmnet' on a training set (~67% of the original dataset).

-    ## load data for training and for analysis
-    ## covar: position of the covariates to bind with position of phenotypes for analysis
+    ## position_stab: position of phenotypes for analysis
-    position_stab<-rbind(covar,pos_pheno)

     ## Final check for collinearity using the selected variables